In this section, we will use a chart to visualize the data from the table below.

 Here are some of the insights from your table that will appear like this in your chart.

-You can create a multi-level Sankey chart in Excel if your data contains multiple layers of information.
+You can create a multi-level chart in Excel if your data contains multiple layers of information.
 In the example above, we easily built a multi-level chart in Excel with just a few clicks because the data was well-structured.

 This is a question that needs a lot of interpretation to eliminate confusion.
 The reality is that examples are mainly used to identify weighted networks, such as flows.